 - if a collaboration group should be listed as an author, please list the Group name as an author.
 If you would like the names of the individual members of the Group to be searchable through their individual PubMed records, please include this information in the “Acknowledgements” section in accordance with the instructions below

 - indicate the corresponding author

-The abstract should not exceed 350 words.
+The Abstract should not exceed 350 words and should be structured with a background, main body of the abstract and short conclusion.
 Please minimize the use of abbreviations and do not cite references in the abstract.
-The abstract must include the following separate sections:

 Three to ten keywords representing the main content of the article.